P. D. Hinduja National Hospital and Medical Research Centre: Charity

 Hinduja Hospital, Mahim, is a not-for-profit institution, with at least 20% of its total capacity reserved for people from the economically weaker section.
 It has committed 10% of its total beds for subsidised / concessional treatments, and 10% beds for completely free treatments.

-Specialities
+Specialist facilities

-Hinduja National Hospital is a major referral centre in India for the 55 specialities:
+Hinduja National Hospital serves as a major referral centre in India for a wide range of medical disciplines and advanced care services.
+Below is an outline of its specialist facilities and service capabilities.